-This prospectus relates to shares of Holdco Common Stock that may be offered and sold from time to time by the Selling Stockholders.
-All of the Holdco Common Stock offered by the Selling Stockholders pursuant to this prospectus will be sold by the Selling Stockholders for their own account.
+This prospectus relates to shares of Holdco Common Stock that may be offered and sold from time to time by Arena.
+All of the Holdco Common Stock offered by the Selling Stockholder pursuant to this prospectus will be sold by the Selling Stockholder for its own account.
 We will not receive any of the proceeds from these sales.
-We cannot currently determine the price or prices at which shares of Holdco Common Stock may be sold by the Selling Stockholders under this prospectus.
-For information about the selling stockholders, see "Selling Stockholders."
+We cannot currently determine the price or prices at which shares of Holdco Common Stock may be sold by the Selling Stockholder under this prospectus.